|

 Advantages:

 Measuring favorable conditions for drive operation increases the overall lifetime of the drive.
-High temperature conditions
+A higher temperature condition allows the drive to operate in a reduced output power.

 Indicator representation:

-Green (good) shows a favorable climatic condition for operating the drive
+Green (good) indicates a favorable climatic condition for operating the drive

 This section describes the different condition indices for Motors and General Machinery.